colbsa/UnamiLodge.org/kb-mailchimp.md

 Select `Saved Templates` and pick a Unami Lodge themed base for your email body:

-{% picture thumb /img/kb/mailchimp-campaign_templates.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign saved Unami templates screen. %}
+{% picture default /img/kb/mailchimp-campaign_templates.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign saved Unami templates screen. %}

 If you're not sure which one to pick, `General Lodge Emails without Button` is generally a good place to start.

 Then, you'll be taken to a "what you see is what you get" code editor.
 That means you can just click on any part of the email that you want to edit, type your content on on the right - and watch it appear nicely formatted on the left!

-{% picture thumb /img/kb/mailchimp-campaign_WYSIWYG.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign WYSIWYG editor. %}
+{% picture default /img/kb/mailchimp-campaign_WYSIWYG.png --img class="img-fluid rounded mb-2" --alt MailChimp campaign WYSIWYG editor. %}

 As you edit, the `Preview` drop down menu can be used to see exactly what your email will look like once it hits inboxes.